sparshs03/NeuralSharp/README.md

 # NeuralSharp
 Simple Neural Network Library written from scratch

-NOT OPTIMIZED!

-Created for learning purposes only!
+NOT OPTIMIZED and messy code!